-The Open Educational Resources Coordinator builds and maintains SSMU’s library of OERs, engages in University-level advocacy towards free and affordable educational resources in classes, and collaborates with the McGill library to help make many class resources available as possible.
+The Open Educational Resources Coordinator builds and maintains SSMU’s library of OERs, engages in University-level advocacy towards free and affordable educational resources in classes, and collaborates with the McGill library to help make as many class resources available as possible.

 Sexual Violence Mobilization and Advocacy Coordinators

 The Coordinators are responsible for researching and drafting reports regarding anti-sexual violence mobilization at McGill, carry out mobilization work at the SSMU, and develop projects improving complaints processes.

 The Student Rights Researcher and Advocacy Commissioner (SRRAC) supports student advocacy initiatives by coordinating research and campaign development in the University Affairs portfolio, specifically around assessment, accommodation, and academic rights.
 They also coordinate the bi-annual SSMU Know Your Rights campaign.

 The Special Researcher will support student advocacy initiatives by conducting research into the efficacy and accessibility of the Office for Students with Disabilities (OSD).

 Special Researcher (Student Health and Wellness)